paul-hammant/tbd/content/monorepos/index.md

 weight: 30
 ---

-A Monorepo, a term coined in 2013 (?), is a specific trunk based development implementation where the company in question shoves all app;ications and service into one trunk, and makes then share code agressively.
+A Monorepo, is a specific trunk based development implementation where the company in question shoves all applications and service into one trunk, and makes then share code aggressively.

-It is a practice that is at least decade older than the monorepo name.
+The term 'monorepo' was coined in 2013 (?), but is for a practice that is at least decade older than the name.

 Monorepo implementations deliver a principal goal: